slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - when you hit a wrong note, it’s the next note that makes it good or bad.
 -->

+> *"This is the joy of the rose, that it blows, and then it goes."
+-- Willa Cather [1873]*

 > *"However beautiful the strategy, you should occasionally look at the results."
 -- Winston Churchill [1874]*

 > *"At Berkshire there has never been a master plan.
 Anyone who wanted to do it, we fired because it takes on a life of its own and doesn’t cover new reality.
 We want people taking into account new information."
 -- Charlie Munger [1924]*

-> *"Life is more like tetris than chess."
+> *"Your life is tetris.
+Stop playing it like chess."
--- Tor Blair *

-> *"This is the joy of the rose, that it blows, and then it goes."
--- Willa Cather *
+-- torbair@x*

 Plans are not static.